F Flusso/Isenberg Faucets: Best In-Depth Independent Review

 Minimum Advertised Pricing

-No matter where you buy, do not expect deep discounts on Isenberg products.
+No matter where you buy, do not expect deep discounts on Flusso products.

 The company enforces a Minimum Advertised Price (MAP) policy that prevents dealers from advertising a discount greater than allowed by the policy.
-Violators are at risk of losing their dealership.
+Violators are at risk of losing their dealerships.

 Its purpose is to discourage deep internet discounts that would undermine brick-and-mortar showroom pricing.

-We are not privy to Isenberg's actual MAP policy, a document available only to dealers, but we were able to calculate the maximum allowable discount from Isenberg's list price as about 33%.
+We are not privy to Flusso's actual MAP policy, a document available only to dealers, but we were able to calculate the maximum allowable discount from Flusso's list price as about 33%.

 The company backs its faucets with a lifetime warranty that meets the minimum requirements of the standard North American faucet warranty.